 Finally, we aren't afraid to ask for help when we need it.
 Working with a trusted financial advisor can provide valuable guidance and support as we navigate the world of retirement planning.
 Don't let fear hold you back from reaching your goals.
 Take control of your financial future and empower yourself with the help of an expert.

 Retirement planning is a journey, and with patience, a willingness to seek help, and the support of a trusted advisor, women can secure a bright and prosperous retirement for themselves.
 So, start taking control of your financial future today!

-Julie Karstens is an Investment Advisor, Certified Trust and Fiduciary Advisor (CTFA), a Fiduciary, and an experienced tax advisor who specializes in financial planning, investments, and insurance.
+Julie Karstens is an Investment Advisor, Certified Trust and Fiduciary Advisor (CTFA), a CERTIFIED FINANCIAL PLANNER™ Professional, and an experienced tax advisor who specializes in financial planning, investments, and insurance.

 As a Lead Advisor on the McBeath Financial Group wealth management team, she utilizes advanced tools for in-depth calculations that analyze tax and retirement scenarios to help their clients avoid a future tax time-bomb.
 Whether this means enjoying more of your hard-earned money in retirement or passing along assets to loved ones with less tax burden, planning makes the difference.

 Related Article: Who We Help, Who Should Not Seek My Advice